 ZARM and the University of Bremen have technical laboratories and other facilities available for hire upon request.
-For more information on this, please contact the drop tower operators.
+For more information on this, please contact the ESA Education Office.

-Deadline: Three versions will be delivered to ESA’s Education Office and ZARM engineers before the campaign.
+Deadline: Two to three versions will be delivered to ESA’s Education Office and ZARM engineers before the campaign.
 The ERASMUS experiment record will be delivered with the second version of the Experiment report.

 D. Education Drop Tower campaign